TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 1. **Deployment**:
    - Manages Pods and ReplicaSets, ensuring that the desired state of your application is maintained across the cluster.

+### 2. **Scheduling**:
+   - Assigns containers to run on available nodes based on resource requirements and availability.